DamianSkrzypczak/order/docs/source/content/tutorials/01_command-line-completion.md

 ```
 order --add-bash-completion
 ```
-When `--no-comamand` flag present, output should include all executed commands.
+Output should include all executed commands (except time when `--no-comamand` flag is present)

 {{% notice info %}}